jasonkneen/TiTh/README.md

 # TiTh

-Allows you to switch Alloy themes from the command line and supports switching TiApp.xml files for multiple apps.
+Allows you to switch Alloy themes from the command line and also supports theme based TiApp.xml files.

 ## Why?